 Earlier this year OnePlus blend the two teams working on the OS for China and the rest of the world into one group.
 An effort to bring the latest software and features to all devices at a faster pace.
-It seems to have worked, because the OnePlus 3 Android 7.0 Nougat update is now available.
+It seems to have worked, because the OnePlus 3 Android 7.1.1 update is already here.
+That was fast.

 OnePlus Android 7.0 Nougat Updates

 While we can expect a slew of devices to see updates, the company is starting with the most important ones first.
 Those being the 3 and 3T.
 Then we can look forward to the OnePlus X, and potentially the OP2 from 2015.

 The company promised updates would arrive before the end of December, and technically they hit that mark.
 The community beta test is over, and OnePlus leader Carl Pei had this to say on Twitter.